Need a some extra closet storage? Check out this post for how to build this stand alone DIY closet cabinet!

-I’ve got the downloadable PDF plans available here and I’ll walk you through the process below.
-There are actually two plans in one with this project.
-One of these was built with rods for hanging clothes and the other was built with adjustable shelves and a shoe rack.
+NOTE ABOUT THE BUILD: One of these cabinets was built with rods for hanging clothes and the other was built with adjustable shelves and a shoe rack.
 The cabinets are the same size, the only difference is on the inside.
-I’ve included details on both in the plans.
-And I’ve also got a tutorial video for you below.
-By the way, if you aren’t subscribed to my YouTube channel, I’d love for you to head over and click subscribe.

 This post contains affiliate links.
 Please see policies page.

 What You’ll Need to Build These Closet Cabinets: